 You'll first need to ensure you have the following installed on your machine

 This is an obvious one.
 If you don't already have TypeScript installed on your machine, use

 yarn to install it globally:

 $ npm install -g typescript # OR yarn global add typescript

-It's highly recommended you upgrade your local copy of Vim to version 8 as it unlocks a key feature used in many plugins, which is asynchronous I/O.
+If you prefer to keep to regular old vim, it is highly recommended you upgrade your local copy to version 8 (latest at time of writing: 8.1) as it includes the key feature of asynchronous I/O.

 Vim Plugin Manager